haxpor/vkdocs-manpages-autogensh/README.md

 # Pre-Built Manpages for Downloads

-In case you don't have time or don't want to build it yourself, head over to downstream Vulkan-Docs repository's [release](https://github.com/haxpor/Vulkan-Docs/releases) section, then you can download manpages as zip file there.
+In case you don't have time or don't want to build it yourself, head over to downstream Vulkan-Docs repository's [release](https://github.com/haxpor/Vulkan-Docs/releases) section, then you can download manpages (either as original `.3` or `.gz` file) as zip file there.
 Extract it to your system proper location then you're ready to use.

+If you use WSL (Linux subsystem in Windows), recommended to download `.gz` zip file then extract it into `/usr/share/man/man3`.
+Then execute `sudo mandb` to update and index man pages.

 # Example